Landowner Information Sessions—Join us!

 Are You Ready to Permanently Protect Your Land?

-Join over 700 other dedicated private land stewards across Minnesota who have put their land to work in support of environmental conservation.
+Join hundreds of other dedicated private land stewards across Minnesota who have put their land to work in support of environmental conservation.

 Have questions or want help completing the application process?
 Contact Minnesota Land Trust Program Manager Leah Hall at 651-240-7878 or lhall@mnland.org.